macnick/mapply/README.md

 2. User can delete a workout, by clicking the trash icon next to it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
 4. Fixed the Date reset to today problem.
 All dates are being saved and restored correctly.
-5. Add map control to select which kind of map display.
+5. Add map control to select which kind of map to display.
 Available options are Streets, Satellite, Hybrid, and Terrain.
 6. The marker is removed when deleting a workout.
 7. Add a helpful message with instructions, when there are no workouts stored.